Judge: NFL concussion victims hit with 'deceptive practices' | WHIZ News

 It covers retired players who develop Lou Gehrig’s disease, dementia or other neurological problems believed to be caused by concussions suffered during their pro careers, with awards as high as $5 million for the most serious cases.
 Participants had to register by Aug.
 7.

-A notice to eligible players, approved by Brody earlier this year, said that some players had signed contracts with third-party providers for up to 15 percent of their eventual award.
+A notice to eligible players, approved by the judge this year, said that some players had signed contracts with third-party providers for up to 15 percent of their eventual awards.
 The providers offered to guide players through a claims process they advertised as difficult.
 In reality, the notice said, “none of the steps are complicated,” and a court-appointed claims administrator helped players register or file claims free of charge.

-In a court filing, Seeger accused one attorney, Timothy Howard, of Tallahassee, Florida, of making “serious misrepresentations about the settlement program” to at least one former player — who was not named — and wrote that Howard might have made similar statements to more than 200 other players he represents.
+In a court filing, Seeger accused one attorney, Timothy Howard, of Tallahassee, Florida, of making “serious misrepresentations about the settlement program” to at least one unnamed former player and wrote that Howard might have made similar statements to more than 200 other players he represents.

-In a statement, Howard told The Associated Press on Monday, “We are pleased that there is an effort to ensure retired NFL players receive the maximum amount for their injuries. … We look forward to addressing any clarity needed as to communications with class members.”
+In a statement, Howard said on Monday, “We are pleased that there is an effort to ensure retired NFL players receive the maximum amount for their injuries. … We look forward to addressing any clarity needed as to communications with class members.”

 Former NFL linebacker Brandon Siler, who runs the company Legacy Pro Sports, which helps guide retired players through the claims process, said Monday that he’s providing a valuable service to players who need it.